 National Recurve Program

-The National Recurve Program (NRP) is the primary component of Archery Australia’s current strategy to deliver athlete support which will assist us in producing future Recurve Archery Champions at benchmark events including World Archery Championships and Olympic Games, and Champions at the World Archery Youth Championships.
+The National Recurve Program (NRP) is designed to deliver programs which ultimately produce Recurve Archery Champions at benchmark events including World Archery Championships and Olympic Games, and Champions at the World Archery Youth Championships.

 The NRP recognises that Federal Government funding through the Australian Institute of Sport (AIS) and State/Territory Government funding through the NSW Institute of Sport, Victorian Institute of Sport and other National Institute Network (NIN) partners for high performance Archery, is directed solely at Olympic and Paralympic disciplines.

 The NRP consists of three squads of athletes that provides a clearly structured pathway which athletes are able to progress through as they further develop their skills and performances.
-The entrance criteria for each of these tiers has been designed to reflect current world-class scores and align with Sport Australia’s Athlete classification strategy meaning that athletes are eligible to receive more support as they progress through the tiers.
-The tables below provide a brief summary of each Tier.
-Athletes are able to enter the program at any level, National, Development or Youth, provided they meet the published selection criteria.
+The entrance criteria for each of these tiers has been designed to align with Sport Australia’s Athlete Categorisation strategy meaning that athletes are eligible to receive more support as they progress through the tiers.
+The tables below provide a brief summary of each Tier level and athletes are able to enter the program at any level, National, Development or Youth, provided they meet the published selection criteria.

 National Squad